tensorflow/neural-structured-learning/README.md

 ## Getting started

-Install the prebuilt pip package using
+You can install the prebuilt NSL pip package by running:

 ```bash
 pip install neural-structured-learning
 ```

+For more detailed instructions on how to install NSL as a package or to build it from source in various environments, please see the [installation guide](g3doc/install.md)

+Note that NSL requires a TensorFlow version of 1.15 or higher.

 ## Contributing to NSL